Baasic/baasic-starterkit-angularjs-blog/README.md

     gulp serve

+this will serve you the default theme, to serve a different theme please use the _--theme_ switch

+    gulp serve --theme gastro-thumbnail

 and you are *almost* ready to go.

 In its default state, this kit points to the [main demo site](http://demo.baasic.com/angularjs/starterkit-blog/) and pulls its content from it.
 As it would not be a nice thing to have thousands of users editing it, you will need to point your kit to your own application.
 It is easy - just go to the *\src\app\app.js* and enter your Baasic application unique identifier (API Key) here: